This is the fun part! We want you to personalize your room, but also understand what you can bring and what is better left at home.

 toiletries & small first aid kit

-lock (if your hall has a lockable drawer on the desk)
+padlock (if your hall has a lockable drawer on the desk)

 What CAN I bring?